mcellteam/Workshop_2016/README.md

 ![Organelle Slices](organelle_fill.gif?raw=true "Organelle Slices")

-The output would ideally be the model mesh that we want to simulate in CellBlender/MCell:
+The output from CellOrganizer would ideally be a model mesh that the students can simulate in CellBlender/MCell:

 ![Organelle Wire Frame](organelle_wire.png?raw=true "Organelle Wire Frame")